honojs/website/examples/pylon.md

 ::: warning
 **Pylon Requires Bun:** This project currently depends on the [Bun runtime](https://bun.sh).
-If you need support for a different runtime, please upvote and follow the discussion on Issue https://github.com/getcronit/pylon/issues/6 to help us prioritize it.
+If you need support for a different runtime, please upvote and follow the discussion on issue https://github.com/getcronit/pylon/issues/6 to help us prioritize it.
 :::

 # Pylon